-[Date]
+[Date] [Date]

-Date signed by Aggrieved's/Complainant's Representative [Date] Date signed by Agency Representative
+Date signed by Aggrieved's/Complainant's Date signed by Agency Representative

+Representative
-The foregoing format will be used as standard guidance for preparation of settlement of complaints of discrimination in the precomplaint or formal stage, and will include the DA docket number(s), for each complaint being resolved.

-If the complainant is represented by an attorney, the attorney must sign the NSA prior to execution.

-3. As an NSA is a binding legal document on the Army, the NSA should never be signed without knowledge of the servicing activity EEO officer and the designated agency representative.

-4. The agency representative, the servicing activity EEO officer, and the appropriate civilian personnel official will coordinate and consult each other prior to the execution of the NSA.
-Any professional judgment among them as to the initiation, conduct, merits, or any other issue of settlement will be resolved by their common superior prior to the execution of the NSA.

-5. The term(s) of the agreement should be stated clearly and concisely, and will not commit the management official to any action(s) which are outside of his or her authority to execute.
+- 1. The foregoing format will be used as standard guidance for preparation of settlement of complaints of discrimination in the precomplaint or formal stage, and will include the DA docket number(s), for each complaint being resolved. - 2.
+If the complainant is represented by an attorney, the attorney must sign the NSA prior to execution. - 3.
+As an NSA is a binding legal document on the Army, the NSA should never be signed without knowledge of the servicing activity EEO officer and the designated agency representative. - 4.
+The agency representative, the servicing activity EEO officer, and the appropriate civilian personnel official will coordinate and consult each other prior to the execution of the NSA.
+Any professional judgment among them as to the initiation, conduct, merits, or any other issue of settlement will be resolved by their common superior prior to the execution of the NSA. - 5.
+The term(s) of the agreement should be stated clearly and concisely, and will not commit the management official to any action(s) which are outside of his or her authority to execute.
 If a specified term has or could have a different definition, the intent of that term must be specifically included in the NSA.
 The NSA will not obligate another DoD activity or Federal agency without express and written consent from that activity or agency prior to the execution of the NSA.
-The written consent from that activity or agency will be attached as an enclosure to the NSA or the responsible activity or agency official must sign the NSA.

-6. Time frames for completion of the actions agreed upon should not only be reasonable but also very specific to ensure prompt compliance by both parties, and to prevent any subsequent allegation(s) of noncompliance by the complainant.
+The written consent from that activity or agency will be attached as an enclosure to the NSA or the responsible activity or agency official must sign the NSA. - 6.
+Time frames for completion of the actions agreed upon should not only be reasonable but also very specific to ensure prompt compliance by both parties, and to prevent any subsequent allegation(s) of noncompliance by the complainant.
 The Army must take the agreed upon action within the time frames specified, or it may be in noncompliance.
-In the event of noncompliance by the Army, complainant has 30 calendar days from the dates specified in the NSA to notify EEOCCR of the alleged noncompliance.

-7. Attorney's fees and costs are not payable in age discrimination (ADEA) or equal pay (EPA) complaints.

-8 Implementation of the NSA is the responsibility of management.
+In the event of noncompliance by the Army, complainant has 30 calendar days from the dates specified in the NSA to notify EEOCCR of the alleged noncompliance. - 7.
+Attorney's fees and costs are not payable in age discrimination (ADEA) or equal pay (EPA) complaints. - 8 Implementation of the NSA is the responsibility of management.
 To ensure compliance with the terms of the NSA, the activity will designate an official to be responsible for implementation of the NSA.
-The official may be the servicing activity EEO officer, the appropriate civilian personnel official, or another management official, as appropriate.
+The official may be the servicing activity EEO officer, the appropriate civilian personnel official, or another management official, as appropriate. - 9.
 Monitoring compliance with the NSA is the responsibility of the servicing activity EEO officer.

 Figure 5-2.
-Sample Negotiated Settlement Agreement Pre/Formal Complaint(s) (age discrimination alleged)-continued a.
-A class is a group of employees, former employees, or applicants for employment who, it is alleged, have been or are being adversely affected by an agency personnel management policy or practice that discriminates against the group on the basis of their race, color, religion, sex, national origin, age, disability, or genetic information.
-Currently, there is no provision in the law for disparate impact claims alleging genetic information discrimination.
+Sample Negotiated Settlement Agreement Pre/Formal Complaint(s) (age discrimination alleged)-continued

+- 10. If possible, settle all workplace disputes raised by the complainant including MSPB appeals, grievances, and Office of Special Council complaints. - 11.
+Agency advisors and representatives do not have settlement authority without prior written delegation by an appropriate management official with settlement authority.

+Figure 5-2.
+Sample Negotiated Settlement Agreement Pre/Formal Complaint(s) (age discrimination alleged)-continued